vindarel/cl-str/README.md

 ## Changelog

+* March, 2023:
+  * added `str:ensure`, `str:ensure-prefix`, `str:ensure-suffix`, `str:ensure-wrapped-in` and `str:wrapped-in-p`.
 * January, 2023: added the `:char-barg` parameter to `trim`, `trim-left`, `trim-right`.
   - minor: `ends-with-p` now works with a character.
-* June, 2022: small breaking change: fixed `prefix?` when used with a smaller prefix: "f" was not recognized as a prefix of "foobar" and "foobuz", only "foo" was.
+* June, 2022: small breaking change: fixed `prefixp` when used with a smaller prefix: "f" was not recognized as a prefix of "foobar" and "foobuz", only "foo" was.
 Now it is fixed.
-Same for `suffix?`.
+Same for `suffixp`.
 * Feb, 2022: added `fit`: fit the string to the given length: either shorten it, either padd padding.
 * 0.20, May, 2021: added `ascii-p`.
 * 0.19.1, May, 2021: speed up `join` (by a factor of 4).